kb-dk/solr-and-snippets/corpus_analysis/README.md

 So while it fails more often than it succeeds, the most common results are reasonable.
-The last rhyme is one is the most common one found, and it is also one the socalled Petrarchan sonnets, [Cf. this](https://poetscollective.org/everysonnet/tag/abbaabbacdecde/).
+The last rhyme is one is the most common one found, and it is also one of the socalled Petrarchan rhyme schemes, [Cf. this](https://poetscollective.org/everysonnet/tag/abbaabbacdecde/).

 ## What are the sonnets about?